erasmus-without-paper/ewp-specs-api-omobilities/README.md

 ### Reminder on vocabulary

-Keep in mind that definitions of "sending HEI" and "receiving HEI" come from the student mobility vocabulary.
-In case of this particular API this means
+Keep in mind that definitions of "sending HEI" and "receiving HEI" come from the "mobility vocabulary", not the "HTTP vocabulary".
+In case of this particular API this means that:
-that:

-* **sending HEI == responding HEI** (HEI which is sending the student == HEI which implements the API, and responds to the HTTP request),
+* **sending HEI == responding HEI** (HEI which is sending the student == HEI which implements the API, *receives* the HTTP request, and responds to it),
-* **receiving HEI == requesting HEI** (HEI which is receiving the student == HEI which implements the client, and sends the HTTP request).
+* **receiving HEI == requesting HEI** (HEI which is receiving the student == HEI which implements the client, and *sends* the HTTP request).

 As long as we use these terms consistently, there shouldn't be much confusion though.